by Lawrence J. J. Leonard

 Barney takes the parrot home.

-The next morning, he returns to Clara’s and he is disappointed.
+The next morning, he returns to Clara’s house.
+He is disappointed.

 “Go-Go doesn’t say anything.
 He just makes gurgle sounds.”